sadeq220/docs/rabbitMQ/README.md

 Delivery tags are therefore scoped per channel.

 **basic.ack(delivery-tag delivery-tag, bit multiple)**: if client sends it, it means consumer acknowledgements
 but if broker sends it, it is a protocol extension called *publisher confirms*
+second argument is for batched acknowledgement used to reduce network traffic.
+>Note: To enable confirms, a client sends the confirm.select method.

+**basic.reject Vs basic.nack**: both have a same functionality: delivery negative acknowledgement
+but basic.nack is a protocol extension introduced by RabbitMQ to support batch negative acknowledgement.

 ### References
 - [rabbitmq amqp doc](https://www.rabbitmq.com/tutorials/amqp-concepts.html)